-In 1782, six years before the charter of Lexington Lodge No. 25, Boone was appointed by the governor of Virginia as sheriff of Fayette County (Lexington) and the County Lieutenant, which was at the time, the highest appointed position in the county.
-Prior to these high-profile appointments, Boone's settlement, Boonesborough, between Lexington and present-day Richmond, Kentucky was a major settlement in the territory.
-Boone fought at the Battle of Blue Licks, Kentucky in August 1782.
-In John Filson's 1784 book, The Discovery, Settlement, and Present State of Kentucky, in which Boone was the prominent feature, he was made a famous character throughout early America.
-Regardless, there is no mention of Boone in the records of Lexington Lodge No. 25, much less of him being involve with other notable men of the time in the chartering of the lodge or the other first four Masonic lodges in Kentucky.
-25 In contrast, virtually every well-known man in Kentucky who happened to be a Freemason is noted in the records of the Lexington Lodge.
+Licks, Kentucky in August 1782.
+In John Filson's 1784 book, The Discovery, Settlement, and Present State of Kentucky, Boone is the prominent feature and was made a famous character throughout early America.
+Regardless, there is no mention of Boone in the records of Lexington Lodge No. 25.
+Nor is there any mention of his being involved with other notable men of the time in the chartering of the lodge or the other first four Masonic lodges in Kentucky.25 In contrast, virtually every well-known man in Kentucky who happened to be a Freemason is noted in the records of the Lexington Lodge.

-When Crockett's era is examined, the Anti-Masonic Movement that rampaged across America prior to and during Crockett's terms in Congress cannot be ignored.
+When Crockett's era is examined, the Anti-Masonic movement that rampaged across America prior to and during Crockett's terms in Congress cannot be ignored.

-President Andrew Jackson, a prominent Mason, faced an Anti-Masonic political party established in part to oust from elected office those who were Masons and to draw away support for Masons who were seeking office.
-This fact may have influenced Crockett's decision not to mention Masonry in his autobiography, since the book is believed to have been written with at least a partial motive of redefining Crockett as a viable candidate for higher political office.
+President Andrew Jackson, a prominent Mason, faced an Anti-Masonic political party established, in part, to oust from elected office those who were Masons and to draw away support for Masons who were seeking office.
+This fact may have influenced Crockett's decision not to mention Masonry in his autobiography because the book is believed to have been written with at least the partial motive of redefining Crockett as a viable candidate for higher political office.
 Chilton, who helped Crockett with the book, was a Baptist and at the time there was public opposition to Masonry by the Baptist Church.26 There is no account of Chilton himself being opposed to Masonry, but his father, a well-known Baptist minister in Kentucky, was part of the chorus of Anti-Masons of the time.
 No other publications about Crockett during the period note any relationship to Freemasonry.

-While no lodge records in any state, territory or from military lodges are known to survive proving Boone or Crockett were initiated as Masons that does not prove they were not made Masons somewhere.
-Regardless, the absence of records alone does not offer a levelheaded reason to ignore the fact that neither man is ever mentioned in reliable books, writings, news accounts or even anecdotes of the time, as being associated with Masonry.
-This is especially significant, since the Masonic affiliations of other men of much lesser status and celebrity were frequently documented.
+While no lodge records in any state, territory, or from military lodges are known to survive proving Boone or Crockett were initiated as Masons that does not prove they were not made Masons somewhere.
+Regardless, the absence of records alone does not offer a level-headed reason to ignore the fact that neither man is ever mentioned as being associated with Masonry in reliable books, writings, news accounts, or even anecdotes of the time.
+This is especially significant because the Masonic affiliations of other men of much lesser status and celebrity were frequently documented.